MarteXcoin-documentation/Documentation/README.md

 # MarteXCoin_Documentation_GitHub_format_and_wiki
 We are making the documentation of MarteXCoin in this format firstly to make html version later.

-Bitcoin Core
+MarteXcoin Core
 =============

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
+MarteXcoin Core is the original MarteXcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of MarteXcoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).
+To download MarteXcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Core on your native platform.
+The following are some helpful notes on how to run MarteXcoin Core on your native platform.

 ### Unix